 - Will launch the company and/or product at LeWeb Paris 2012

 LeWeb has always been a personal favorite of mine of all the conferences on techies’ calendars.
 It has a different, positive vibe of innovation and spice, unlike any other conference of the year.
 If you have the ability, you should definitely attend.
 This is a must-attend event.
-Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness , engagement with consumers and overall buzz for brands online.
+Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.